limlabs/blog-deploy-example/aws-fargate-simple/README.md

 2. This should build and push a Docker image, and create a service in Fargate.
 Once everything is deployed, you can visit the `appURL` output from Pulumi to try it out!

 3. To update your service, edit some files, and then `cd pulumi && pulumi up`.
 The Docker container will automatically be rebuilt and deployed over the existing version.

+### 5: Deployment Pipeline

+With the resources already in place, it's fairly straightforward to add a CI/CD pipeline that deploys updates.
+In this guide we will use GitHub Actions, which is built into GitHub.

+1. Move everything from `./aws-fargate-simple` to `./`
+2. Delete the other folders (including the current `.github/worfklows` -- we will replace it in an upcoming step)
+3. Push this repo to GitHub if you haven't already
+4. In the GitHub repo interface, go the Settings --> Secrets and Variables --> Actions
+5. Add the following variables:

+   - `MEDIA_BUCKET_NAME` - can get this from `.env.production`
+   - `PULUMI_STATE_BUCKET` - can get this from section 2 (e.g. `s3://blog-deploy-example-pulumi-<yourname>` )

+6. Add the following secrets:

+   - `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` - The simplest way is to generate them for your own IAM user.
+      - This is not the most secure way to authenticate with AWS.
+You may not need these if you are using OIDC auth for your GitHub Actions.
+Consult your administrator if you're not sure.
+   - `POSTGRES_PRISMA_URL` - can get this from `.env.production`
+   - `PULUMI_CONFIG_PASSPHRASE` - This is used to encrypt/decrypt the Pulumi state.
+Generated when running `pulumi login s3://blog-deploy-example-pulumi-<yourname>` for the first time

+7. Add a new file under `.github/workflows/deploy.yml` with the following contents:

+      ```yml
+      name: Deploy Fargate (Simple)

+      on:
+      workflow_dispatch: {}

+      jobs:
+      deploy:
+         runs-on: ubuntu-latest
+         defaults:
+            run:
+            working-directory: aws-fargate-simple

+         steps:
+            - name: Checkout repository
+            uses: actions/checkout@v2

+            - uses: actions/setup-node@v3.5.0
+            with:
+               node-version-file: package.json

+            - name: Configure AWS Credentials
+            uses: aws-actions/configure-aws-credentials@v1
+            with:
+               aws-access-key-id: ${{ secrets.AWS_ACCESS_KEY_ID }}
+               aws-region: us-west-2
+               aws-secret-access-key: ${{ secrets.AWS_SECRET_ACCESS_KEY }}

+            - name: Install dependencies
+            run: npm install -g pnpm
+            - run: pnpm install

+            - name: Run migrations
+            run: |
+               npx prisma migrate deploy
+            env:
+               POSTGRES_PRISMA_URL: ${{ secrets.POSTGRES_PRISMA_URL }}

+            - name: Deploy to production
+            uses: pulumi/actions@v6
+            with:
+               command: up
+               stack-name: production
+          cloud-url: ${{ vars.PULUMI_STATE_BUCKET }}
+        env:
+          PULUMI_CONFIG_PASSPHRASE: ${{ secrets.PULUMI_CONFIG_PASSPHRASE }}
+      ```

+8. Commit and push the file to the `main` brach
+9. Go to the Actions tab and select the `Deploy Fargate (Simple)` action from the sidebar
+10. Run the workflow using the dropdown on the right
+11. Wait for your deploy to complete.
+It should take about 4-5 minutes maximum